Geeksltd/Zebble.AppLinks/README.md

 AppLinks
 ----------
-AppLinks is a Zebble implementation of Rivets.
-It is an open source and cross platform for linking mobile applications and web application.
-Also, it available on NuGet and implemented for Android and IOS platform.
+AppLinks is a Zebble implementation of facebook AppLinks.
+AppLinks is an open source and cross-platform library for linking mobile and web application.
+It is available on NuGet and implemented for Android, iOS and UWP platforms.

-### What is/are AppLinks?
+### What is AppLinks?
-App Links are a defined set of metadata that can be advertised within html of web pages that specify how to deep link to content inside of a Mobile app.
+App Links are a defined set of metadata that can be advertised within HTML of web pages that specify how to deep link to content inside of a Mobile app.

-App Links are about the ***discovery*** of ways to link between Mobile and Web.

-- **Mobile Deep Linking from the Web** - Web pages can advertise special <metadata ... /> tags within a normal web page, which specify how to deep link to content inside of a particular Mobile app.
+- **Mobile Deep Linking from the Web**: Web pages can advertise special <metadata ... /> tags within a normal web page, which specify how to deep link to content inside of a particular Mobile app.
-- **Mobile to Mobile Linking** - Mobile apps can resolve meta-data from Web links into links for other mobile apps.
+- **Mobile to Mobile Linking**: Mobile apps can resolve meta-data from Web links into links for other mobile apps.
 ### How to use AppLinks in Zebble?
-To using AppLinks in your Zebble application you can use below code to navigate to an URL which can be a web page or an application with specific URL and Identifier:
+To use AppLinks in your Zebble application you can use below code to navigate to an URL which can be a web page or an application with specific URL and Identifier:

 ```csharp
 var result = await AppLinks.Navigate(url);